Research Institute for Fragrance Materials: Expert Panel

 Established in 1967, the Expert Panel for Fragrance Safety includes scientists in toxicology, dermatology, and related fields.
 Members rotate regularly and are independent of the fragrance industry.

 Research Programs

 Environmental Research

 Studies focus on aquatic ecosystems, bioaccumulation, biodegradation, and wastewater monitoring.

 Human Health Research

 Clinical studies address skin sensitization and dermal absorption.
 RIFM pioneered the QRA (Quantitative Risk Assessment) model for allergen safety.

 Exposure Science

 RIFM develops realistic exposure models based on consumer habits across product categories.

 Collaborations and Transparency

 RIFM collaborates with the European Chemicals Agency, FDA, and EPA.
 It participates in global forums such as the OECD and ICCR.
+RIFM has published over 1,700 safety assessments covering more than 2,000 ingredients in the peer0reviewed literature.

 Regulatory Impact

 RIFM science underpins IFRA Standards and is used by regulators such as the EU SCCS and U.S. EPA and FDA.
+In the United Arab Emirates, manufacturers are required to follow IFRA's regulations regarding banned, restricted, or specified substances, based on RIFM's research.